The Oldtype "Alter Gotisch" Font

 Selected high-resolution font sheets available for purchase at the Digital Press

-In the first sample image above, the large drop cap T comes from the Oldtype "Barlosius Schrift" Font (under development).
+In the last sample image above, the large drop cap T comes from the Oldtype "Barlosius Schrift" Font (under development).
 Red Uncials (Lombardic Capitals) come from the Initials "Gothic B" Font (under development).